FREQUENTLY ASKED QUESTIONS

 6-Month Residency: limits occupants to 2 persons & one child under 24 months.

 The individuals you choose to live with are not required to be relatives.
-They can be any individual you choose to room with as long as any person over the age of 18 is able to pass a criminal background screening and comply with all Community Guidelines.
+They can be any individual you choose to room with as long as any person over the age of 18 is able to pass a criminal background screening in compliance with Zócalo Apartments Housing Guidelines.

 PETS: We love pets!
-Only dogs, cats, fish, and birds are permitted.
-No more than 2 pets of any kind are permitted per apartment.
+Just FYI- only dogs, cats, fish, and birds are permitted & no more than 2 pets of any kind are permitted per apartment.
 Dog breed restrictions apply.
 ESA and service animals are not considered pets and do not apply to breed or pet restrictions.
-Please email us for breed restriction specifics.
+Please review the Application Guidelines for details.

 Yes, an important aspect of this residency is about community immersion.
-Living on campus gives artists an opportunity to be a part of the community as opposed to being a guest simply popping in.
+Living on campus gives artists an opportunity to be a part of the community as opposed to being a guest simply stopping by.

 We are seeking artists who will enjoy and benefit from living rent-free.
 Artist-residents who are selected and accept the residency will be required to live on campus throughout the entire duration of the residency term.
 The apartments are non-transferrable and cannot be sublet or rented out.